pkhuong/pkhuong.github.io/source/_posts/2025-12-30-six-versions-accessing.markdown

 If the guess is correct, we successfully performed a hazard pointer update, and return from the advance subroutine (remember to update the reader's private copy of its current version).
 Otherwise, we try again, up to the iteration bound.

-When readers hit the iteration bound, we use a slower wait-free cooperative update.
+When readers hit the iteration bound, they execute a slower wait-free cooperative update.
 This final backstop ensures the advance subroutine is wait-free.

 A reader enters the cooperative mode by setting the HELP flag (e.g., the sign bit) in its current version field, followed by a store-load fence.
 That's a regular store and a fence, or, on TSO, an atomic OR to get both in one instruction.

-The reader then runs the same hazard pointer loop, except with compare-and-swap and keeping the HELP flag set:
+The reader then runs the same hazard pointer loop, except with compare-and-swap and keeping the HELP flag set until the end:

 c. compare-and-swap our guess for the stable version (with the HELP flag set) in the current version\\
 d. check if our guess was correct, otherwise try again in c., with an updated guess\\